hyotaime/autofl_defects4j_data/README.md

 # 1. Extracting data

+When you run it for the first time, it may take some time to build and test `gzoltar` (the coverage measurement tool).

 ## 1-1.
 Only suspicious methods (AutoFL settings)
 ```bash
 python extract_suspicious.py # This extracts the method snippet of the suspicious methods in sbfl_method_ranks_full.json